o3de/o3de.org/content/docs/user-guide/components/reference/terrain/world.md

 | Height Query Resolution (m) | The resolution required between each height sample, in meters. | Vector2: 0.001 to Infinity | X:`1.0` Y:`1.0` |

 {{< note >}}
-Because large numbers of terrain height samples can take a long time to calculate, O3DE will not allow the number of samples to exceed 8M.
+Because large numbers of terrain height samples can take a long time to calculate, O3DE will not allow the number of samples to exceed 8 million.
 {{< /note >}}